-4. Cryotherapy (salvage) →
+4. Cryotherapy (salvage) → Go to Page 167

-- It is the surgical removal of your prostate gland, the cancer inside it and the seminal vesicles. - i Further information about the different options can be found below (clicking on these will open a new tab): - Find out all about Radical Prostatectomy - Explore possible clinical trials.
+• It is the surgical removal of your prostate gland, the cancer inside it and the seminal vesicles.

+Further information about the different options can be found below (clicking on these will open a new tab):

+- Find out all about Radical Prostatectomy - · Explore possible clinical trials.